juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

     return test_counts
 ```

-Now, the paralle computing needs another function, which serves as multiple task handler.
+Now, the parallel computing needs another function, which serves as multiple task handler.
 It assigns the number of threads, and arranges the parallel tasks.
 `map` function takes two parameters:
 - a function: the task
 - a list: list of inputs for the task function.